-Beginning in fall 2017, Avenues New York’s Early Learning Center will be housed in a brand new, purpose-built facility located at 536 West 26th Street—just down the block from the main campus.
-Designed by Eleven of Eleven Architecture, this new facility will provide three floors of self-contained space for our nursery, pre-kindergarten and kindergarten students.
+Avenues New York’s Early Learning Center is housed in a brand new, purpose-built facility located at 536 West 26th Street—just down the block from the main campus.
+Designed by Eleven of Eleven Architecture, this new facility provides three floors of self-contained space for our nursery, pre-kindergarten and kindergarten students.

 For Avenues, the design process itself presented an opportunity for innovation.
 Taking the same interdisciplinary, collaborative approach that we encourage in our students, the design team engaged our ELC faculty—the project’s most important members—throughout the process, soliciting their views and incorporating their feedback.
 At multiple workshops, educators and architects worked together to identify ways in which a new facility could better serve our program.
 Their discussions were informed by field trips to peer institutions, researching innovative workspaces and attending a Harvard educational design conference.
 This process of inquiry and discovery culminated with the construction of a full-scale prototype ELC classroom, which was tested with groups of our students in order to identify areas for improvement.